 Leasing a car can be a daunting experience, especially your first, so it's good to know what a leasing broker is and why you might be better off using one.

 A leasing broker is a company that sits between the customer, the dealership and the finance/lease company.
-They will guide you through the whole process, helping you to choose the right vehicle by going over your requirements, supply the vehicle from one of the many dealerships they work with (at what is normally a discounted price) and arrange the lease on your behalf.
+They will guide you through the whole process - helping you to choose the right vehicle by going over your requirements, then supplying the vehicle from one of the many dealerships they work with (at what is normally a discounted price) and finally arranging the lease on your behalf.

 There are several other things to consider when using a broker, but they main two are their dealer network and access to difference finance companies.